Nimbus-Healthcare/nimbus-developer-portal/guides/overview.md

 - Implement proper access controls
 - Follow your organization's HIPAA compliance policies

 **Important**: API access is limited to Approved Partners only.
 Production access involving PHI requires a Business Associate Agreement (BAA).
-Do not send PHI to Sandbox.
+Do not send PHI to the Development environment.
 See [API Terms & Conditions](/api-terms) for complete requirements.

 ## Getting Started